nathankagi/procedural-terrain/blog.md

 }
 ```

-Fixing this meant that the perlin noise could be generated correctly.
-To assist with some performance I added some code to run the noise generation in paralell that I used in another project.
+Fixing this meant that the perlin noise should be generated correctly for any value of inputs.
+Note my lack of tests for this assumption.
+To assist with some performance I used `rayon` crate to run the noise generation in parallel.
+While this implimentation is fairly crude it at least allows me to utilise more of my compute for almost no effort.

 ```rust
 heightmap